Ascending Channels: Key Characteristics and Trading Applications

 Risks and Limitations of the Ascending Channel

-The upward channel pattern, while useful, carries several risks and limitations that traders should consider before relying on it for decisions.
+The upward channel pattern, while useful, carries several risks and limitations that traders consider before relying on it for decisions.

 • False Breakouts: Price may briefly move outside the channel, only to return within it.
 These false breakouts can trigger stop-losses prematurely, leading to losses.